KxSystems/kx-vscode-auth/README.md

 # Portier Authentication for [kdb VS Code](https://github.com/KxSystems/kx-vscode) Extension

-This is a custom authentication extension for VS Code using [Portier](https://portier.github.io/) login service and is based on [kx-vscode-auth](https://github.com/KxSystems/kx-vscode-auth) and [portier-node](https://github.com/portier/portier-node).
+This is an example custom authentication extension for VS Code using [Portier](https://portier.github.io/) login service and is based on [kx-vscode-auth](https://github.com/KxSystems/kx-vscode-auth) and [portier-node](https://github.com/portier/portier-node).

 ## Build